 Fujifilm X-T20 vs Leica M Typ 240

 The Fujifilm X-T20 and the Leica M (Typ 240) are two digital cameras that were officially introduced, respectively, in January 2017 and September 2012.
-The X-T20 is a mirrorless interchangeable lens camera, while the M Typ 240 is a rangefinder-style mirrorless.
+The X-T20 is a mirrorless interchangeable lens camera, while the M Typ 240 is a rangefinder-focusing mirrorless.
 The cameras are based on an APS-C (X-T20) and a full frame (M Typ 240) sensor.
 The Fujifilm has a resolution of 24 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.